jsonhero/vault/docs/RESOURCES.md

 ###### AI

-AI models that run in a web assembly and can be embedded into the browser?
+AI models that run in web assembly and can be embedded into the browser?